Gerald Breatnach is a lead in the Strategic Insights team at Google. Marleen Smit is an industry director for retail at Google Netherlands.

 There is ample evidence that maintaining marketing spending in a downturn pays back when the economy recovers.
 But in the short-term, the pressure is on for businesses to adapt, drive efficiency, and maintain sales.

-We spoke to a range of industry experts — including marketers and professors — to understand how businesses and brands are navigating the current inflationary period.
+We spoke to a range of industry experts — including professors and the chef of a Michelin-starred restaurant — to understand how businesses and brands are navigating the current inflationary period.

 Here’s what they had to say: